Neil Nitin Mukesh Slams People For Stepping Out Unnecessarily Amidst Lockdown

 Updated: Tuesday, April 7, 2020, 21: 21 [IST]

-Bollywood celebrities, from Akshay Kumar to Sanjay Dutt, have been pleading their fans to follow the lockdown to prevent the spread of Novel Coronavirus (COVID-19).
-Disturbed by the continuing trend of some people who are stepping out amidst the lockdown, actor Neil Nitin Mukesh took to his Instagram handle to slam such behaviour.
-In a video message, Neil talks about the crucial need to follow the lockdown.
-“I know it isn’t easy, but we’ve to do this or else things might go out of hand.
-Reading reports of people misunderstanding the gravity of the situation and stepping out of their houses in large number is so disturbing.
-I also saw videos of some young boys stepping out, it is like they’re treating this to be some holiday,” he says.
-He also lauds the work being done by central and state governments across the country to prevent the spread of the virus.
-“Given our population they are doing a commendable job at every level,” he says.
-Neil further adds about the crisis on the economic front, citing his own example.
-He says, “Two of my films got stuck, I don’t know their future.
-Yes, one can say I’m financially stable, but I also need to continue working.
-While 2020 might take an exit from the financial calendar, if we’re alive we can get things back on track again.”
-Talking about how they are taking social distancing very seriously even home, he says that his family members are staying separate, which he says is painful.
-To be constructive during this time, Neil is writing a film, a web show, is painting, and is using a virtual keyboard to compose tunes.
-ALSO READ: Akshay Kumar Says He’s Never Been Scared While Doing Stunts But Is Scared Because Of COVID-19 ALSO READ: Akshay Kumar Slams People Who Disregard ‘Home Quarantined’ Stamp: ‘What Kind Of Mentality Is This?’
+Bollywood celebrities, from Akshay Kumar to Sanjay Dutt, have already been pleading their fans to check out the lockdown to avoid the spread of Novel Coronavirus (COVID-19).
+Disturbed by the continuing trend of some individuals that are stepping out amidst the lockdown, actor Neil Nitin Mukesh took to his Instagram handle to slam such behaviour.
+In a video message, Neil discusses the crucial have to follow the lockdown.
+“I understand it is not easy, but we’ve to get this done if not things might walk out hand.
+Reading reports of individuals misunderstanding the gravity of the problem and stepping out of these houses in lot is indeed disturbing.
+I saw videos of some young boys stepping out also, it really is like they’re treating this to be some holiday,” he says.
+He also lauds the task being done by central and state governments in the united states to avoid the spread of the herpes virus.
+“Given our population they’re performing a commendable job at every level,” he says.
+Neil further adds concerning the crisis on the economic front, citing their own example.
+He says, “Two of my films got stuck, I have no idea their future.
+Yes, you can say I’m financially stable, but I should also continue working.
+While 2020 usually takes an exit from the financial calendar, if we’re alive we are able to get things back on the right track again.”
+Discussing how they’re taking social distancing very seriously even home, he says that his family are staying separate, which he says is painful.
+To be constructive during this time period, Neil is writing a film, a web show, is painting, and is utilizing a virtual keyboard to compose tunes.
+ALSO READ: Akshay Kumar Says He’s Never Been Scared While Doing Stunts But Is Scared DUE TO COVID-19 ALSO READ: Akshay Kumar Slams INDIVIDUALS WHO Disregard ‘Home Quarantined’ Stamp: ‘What SORT OF Mentality Is This?’